Article Updated: April 2023

-Kyoto University is currently the home to roughly 23,000 undergraduate and graduate students, with the male to female ratio of 3:1.
-Undergraduate to faculty ratio is kept on the low as 11:1.
+Kyoto University is currently the home to roughly 23,000 undergraduate and graduate students, with a male-to-female ratio of 3:1.
+The undergraduate-to-faculty ratio is kept on the low at 11:1.
 81% of international students are from Asia.
 In the 2018-2019 academic school year, there are 2,732 international students.

 The Department of Business Administration, Graduate School of Management, Kyoto University was founded in April 2006 and is home to 200 students in total.
 At the Master’s level, students can choose either the i-BA or i-PM, which are both international MBA programs conducted in English.
 Furthermore, the department also offers a Doctoral program conducted only in Japanese, where students will be awarded a degree in Doctor of Philosophy in Management Science.

 Under the Graduate School of Management at Kyoto University, there are two distinctive international MBA programs, which will be presented as follows: